formkit/docs-content/3.inputs/form.md

 ::Callout
 ---
 type: "tip"
-label: "Composition API"
+label: "Reset Helper"
 ---
-When using the composition API, you can directly access the reset function by importing it from core: <code>import { reset } from '@formkit/core'</code>.
+You can import <code>reset</code> directly from :FrameworkText{vue="<code>@formkit/vue</code>" react="<code>@formkit/react</code>"}.
 ::

 ### Initial values

 It’s important to note that the "initial state" of a form is not necessarily an empty form.
-If you have a default `:value` or `v-model` on the form or on individual inputs in the form, FormKit automatically merges these together to produce your initial value, and will restore to this merged state on reset.
+If you have a default `value` prop or use :FrameworkText{vue="<code>v-model</code>" react="<code>modelValue</code>"} on the form or on individual inputs in the form, FormKit automatically merges these together to produce your initial value, and will restore to this merged state on reset.

 Optionally you can provide a second argument to `reset(formId, initialState)` if you would prefer an alternative reset state.